|What is a doula?

 A birth doula can alleviate the apprehension of the first-time experience and allow for a more enjoyable birth.

-Experienced parents may choose to have a doula to achieve new goals and improved comfort based on a past experience.
+Experienced parents may choose to have a birth doula to achieve new goals and improved comfort based on a past experience.

-Women desiring a vaginal birth after cesarean (VBAC) may choose to have a doula to provide the guidance and support necessary in achieving a successful vaginal birth.
+Women desiring a vaginal birth after cesarean (VBAC) may choose to have a birth doula to provide the guidance and support necessary in achieving a successful vaginal birth.